brainandcoglab/UDN_classification_task/README.md

 * [ ] Trialing: is this too easy?
 Log-bias seems to be very easy.
 * [X] Better instructions
 * [ ] Breaks?
+* [ ] Lines apparently not visible on Mac, some kinda transparency issue?
+Hopefully not GL problem..
 * [ ] Better highlight colour
 * [X] Trial timeout
 * [ ] Enforce full-screen for final release